HeardLibrary/digital-scholarship/pubs/omeka/index.md

 rm omeka-amazon-s3-storage-adapter-1.1.0.zip
 ```

-3\. **Install the CSV Import and CSV Export plugins.** Go to <https://omeka.org/classic/plugins/> , scroll down to `CSV Import``, right click on the download button, and select `Copy link``.
+3\. **Install the CSV Import and CSV Export plugins.** Go to <https://omeka.org/classic/plugins/>, scroll down to `CSV Import`, right click on the download button, and select `Copy link`.
 At the server command line, paste the link you copied after `wget` like this:

 ```
 wget https://github.com/omeka/plugin-CsvImport/releases/download/v2.0.7/CsvImport-2.0.7.zip